reductstore/reduct-js/README.md

 a [ReductStore](https://www.reduct.store) instance from a JavaScript application.
 It is written in TypeScript and provides a set of APIs for accessing and manipulating data stored in ReductStore.

+## Requirements

+- Node.js 18 or later
+- TypeScript 4.6 or later

 ## Features

+- Based on the Fetch API
 - Promise-based API for easy asynchronous programming
 - Support for [ReductStore HTTP API v1.15](https://www.reduct.store/docs/http-api)
 - Token-based authentication for secure access to the database